 $ sudo certbot certonly --nginx --agree-tos --no-eff-email --staple-ocsp --preferred-challenges http -m [email protected] -d zulip.example.com

-The above command will download a certificate to the /etc/letsencrypt/live/zulip.example.com
+The above command will download a certificate to the /etc/letsencrypt/live/zulip.example.com directory on your server.

 Generate a Diffie-Hellman group certificate.